 2. High blood pressure

 Obesity is linked to high blood cholesterol levels and diabetes.
-Losing just 10% of your body weight can lower your risk (2).
-Many people may find it difficult to lose weight but by learning healthy eating and doing more physical activity, you can help keep your heart healthier longer.
+Losing just 10% of your body weight can lower your heart attack risk (2).
+Many people may find it difficult to lose weight, but by learning healthy eating and doing more physical activity, you can help keep your heart healthier longer.